-Our Mission: To provide compassionate, quality health care that honors diversity, inspires wellness, and improves our communities.
+Our Mission: To provide compassionate and integrated high quality health care that honors diversity, addresses health inequities, and advances wellness in the communities we serve.

 At Chase Brexton, we think about 'care'.
 When you come to Chase Brexton for your health care, you receive more than medical attention and clinical services.
 You receive personalized, collaborative care and superior quality treatment focused on you.

 At Chase Brexton Health Care, we believe everyone deserves great health care... because everyone’s health matters.
-We provide a range of clinical services from primary medical care and behavioral health services to dental and pharmacy, among others, and welcome more than 40,000 patients annually.
+As a 501(c)(3) non-profit medical center, we provide a range of clinical services from primary medical care and behavioral health services to dental and pharmacy, among others, and welcome more than 40,000 patients annually.
 And, though we continue to grow in size, our patient-centered approach remains; we work diligently to provide personalized care to each of our patients.
 We believe in educating and empowering our patients to become active participants in their own care.
 Complete health care – that is completely about you.

 Founded in Baltimore’s Mt.
 Vernon neighborhood in 1978, Chase Brexton began as a volunteer-run gay men’s health clinic.
 Our work took on a new and difficult challenge in the early1980s when we became one of the first clinics on the front lines of the fight against HIV and AIDS.
 After seeing the needs of the family and loved ones of those we served, we expanded our services, adding Behavioral Health and Social Work services in 1991 and finally expanding to full Primary Care services in 1995.